working hours

 Despite the change in average working hours throughout history, keeping track of those hours has always mattered.
 Tracking work hours even led to worker rebellions as labor forces demanded an eight-hour workday, which is now considered regular working hours for most of the world.

 How many hours you work is also tied to benefits like health insurance, paid time off, and taxes.
 Maybe most importantly, working hours affect how much you get paid and whether or not you'll receive overtime pay.
-So accurate tracking matters a lot.
+So, accurate tracking matters a lot.

 History of working hours